 Hoivatilat Plc: disclosure under chapter 9, section 10 of the Securities Market Act

-Hoivatilat Plc ("Hoivatilat") has on 10 January 2020 received a notification pursuant to chapter 9, section 5 of the Securities Market Act from Aedifica SA/NV, according to which the ownership of shares and votes in Hoivatilat of Aureit Holding Oy, has increased above the threshold of 10, 15, 20, 30, 50, 66.7 and 90 per cent following the transfer of shares on 10 January 2020.
+Hoivatilat Plc ("Hoivatilat") has on 10 January 2020 received a notification pursuant to chapter 9, section 5 of the Securities Market Act from OP Fund Management Company Ltd, according to which the ownership of shares and votes in Hoivatilat of OP-Suomi investment fund, OP-Suomi Indeksi investment fund and OP-Suomi Pienyhtiöt investment fund managed by OP Fund Management Company Ltd, has decreased below the threshold of 5 per cent following the transfer of shares on 10 January 2020.

-Aggregate positions of funds managed by Aureit Holding Oy according to the notification:
+Aggregate positions of funds managed by OP Fund Management Company Ltd according to the notification:

 |% of shares and voting rights (total of A)